project-sunbird/ml-survey-service-/scripts/survey/README.md

 #### Validation

-After the script has been executed in the staging environment, all the pushed topics to kafka those ids will be stored in "pushedTopics.txt" file.
+After the script has been executed in the environment, all the successfully pushed messages to kafka, those submission_ids will be stored in "pushedMessages.txt" file.